Macro-Deck-App/Stream-Deck-Connector-Plugin/README.md

 This plugin allows you to connect your Stream Deck, Stream Deck Mini or Stream Deck XL to Macro Deck!

 ## Important
+- You need to own a Stream Deck to use this plugin
 - The official Stream Deck software must be closed
 - This software is independent of the official Stream Deck software.
 You don't even have to install it.

 ![funktionsgrafik](https://user-images.githubusercontent.com/45011179/176490015-28795388-1271-4c46-8e99-961610be5b44.png)

 ## Features
 - Independent